captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## SHARON:
 But doesn't it feel good?
+78
 (Pause.)
 ---
 ## SHARON:
 I walked out of that Walmart
-and I lmew that everybody who looked at me was looking through me but I knew what they weren't seeing.
+and I knew that everybody who looked at me was looking through me but I knew what they weren't seeing.
-I lmew what I had.
+I knew what I had.
 (Beat.)
 ---
 ## ROBYN:
 Find your receipt?
 ---
 ## SHARON:
-Still looldng.
+Still looking.
 ---
 ## ROBYN:
 We're not gonna shoot anybody.